puckdoug/zpdatafetch/README.md

   PYTHONPATH=`pwd`/src python src/zpdatafetch/zp.py
 ```

+This should return a '200' message if you've set everything up correctly, proving that the program can log in correctly to Zwiftpower.

-Each object has a callable interface that can be used for simple direct access to experiment without additional code wrapped around it - yours or the provided command-line tool.
+With a few exceptions, each object has a callable interface that can be used for simple direct access to experiment without additional code wrapped around it - yours or the provided command-line tool.
 They each respond to the -h flag to provide help.
 Basic examples follow.

 ### Cyclist example